Knowledge base

 Refer to this other guide if you are looking for information about kMeet.

-This guide addresses issues that may arise when using Infomaniak applications (such as kChat, kDrive, kAuth, etc.) or tools (such as config.infomaniak.com, the Manager Infomaniak, etc.) with outdated or obsolete hardware (OS, browser, devices, etc.).
+This guide addresses issues that may arise when using Infomaniak applications (such as kChat, kDrive, kAuth, etc.) or tools (such as config.infomaniak.com, the Manager Infomaniak, etc.) with outdated hardware (OS, browser, devices, etc.) old / not up to date / obsolete.
 For example, it will not be possible to comfortably access Infomaniak services with an iPhone 5s or 6 on iOS 12.

 Technologies used by Infomaniak